RomanianSecurityTeam/chatbot/README.md

 ========================

 Available commands :
-- ping <domain/ip> - Check if the target is ONLINE/OFFLINE
+- #ping <domain/ip> - Check if the target is ONLINE/OFFLINE
-- b64_encode <string> - Encrypt in Base64 the string given
+- #b64 encode/decode <string> - Encodes/decodes a string into/from Base64
-- b64_decode <string> - Decrypt in Base64 the string given
+- #encode md5/sha128/sha256/sha384/sha512 <string> - Encodes a string into encryption methods listed.
-- md5_encode <string> - Encrypt in Md5 the string given
+- #short <url> - Shorten an url into : adf.ly
-- sha1_encode <string> - Encrypt in Sha1 the string given
+- #passwd <1/2/3> - Generates a password based on length and strength (1 - low , 2 - medium , 3 - hard)
-- short <url> - Shorten an url into : adf.ly
+- #ip <ip> - Return informations about ip (Note : currently supports only ip , no domains)
-- passwd_generate <1/2/3> - Generates a password based on length and strength (1 - low , 2 - medium , 3 - hard)
+- #banned - List users that aren't allowed to use chatbot
-- ip <ip> - Return informations about ip (Note : currently supports only ip , no domains)
+- #ban <user> [ADMIN ONLY] - Ban a user from using the bot
-- _banned - List banned user
+- #unban <user> [ADMIN ONLY] - Reverts the effect of #ban command

 Coming soon :
 - Commands on access levels
-- Custom Sh commands
+- Custom SH commands